nperez0111/lazy-eval-array/readme.md

 These are the parameters that the inner function is called with.
 The first parameter that is called if the current index.
 Meaning the function signature is:
 `function (current Index, args1, args2, argsN)`

+### lazyEvalArray.noMemoization(input, ctx,[ arg1, arg2, argN... ])

+Same as above but would not memoize the output of the function ran

+### lazyEvalArray.promisify(input, ctx,[ arg1, arg2, argN... ])

+Resolves all values as promises normalizing output of each function as well as each value

+### lazyEvalArray.promisify.noMemoization(input, ctx,[ arg1, arg2, argN... ])

+Same as above but will not cache the output of the functions ran

 ## License